Rudy Giuliani Says He Isn’t ‘100 Percent’ Certain Donald Trump Didn’t Threaten To Withhold Aid From Ukraine

 “Well, I can’t tell you if it’s 100 percent,” Giuliani said.

-The interview comes after a week of controversy after it was revealed that the president may have pressured Zelensky to investigate Biden and his son Hunter, who had been doing work in Ukraine.
+The interview comes after a week of controversy since it was revealed that the president may have pressured Zelensky to investigate Biden and his son Hunter, who had been doing work in Ukraine.
 A whistleblower reportedly filed a report about a phone call that Trump had with Zelensky, citing concerns that inappropriate comments were made during the conversation.
 It was later revealed that those comments were likely related to Trump’s promise to release aid to the country if they began an investigation into Biden.

 BARTIROMO: Did the president threaten to cut off aid to Ukraine?